 Do you remember where you were when you heard about the 9/11 attacks?
-What about when the most recent president was elected or inaugurated?
+What about when Trump, Obama, or Bush were elected?
 These memories tend to stick out more than others.
 We can recall where we were when we got the news of a significant event in history, but the memories before and after that event may be very hard to grasp.

 Psychologists have a specific name for this type of memory: flashbulb memories.
 And although we are extremely confident in these memories, we may not be as accurate as we think.